Ministry of Public Works (Indonesia): Dutch East Indies period

-The term "Public Works" is a translation of the Dutch term Openbare Werken which was called Waterstaat swerken during the Dutch East Indies era.
-The Government Center, built by the Department of Van Verkeer & Waterstaat (Dep.V & W), were led by a director, who oversees several departments (Afdelingen) and services (Diensten) in accordance with the duties / authorities of the Department.
+The term "Public Works" is a translation of the Dutch term Openbare Werken which was called Water Management Works (Waterstaatswerken) during the Dutch East Indies era.
+The Government Center, built by the Department of Transport and Water Management (Departement van Verkeer & Waterstaat, Dep.V & W), were led by a director, who oversees several departments (Afdelingen) and services (Diensten) in accordance with the duties / authorities of the department.

-The department also covers the public works (openbare werken) including afdeling Waterstaat, with afdelingen parts: Lands gebouwen, Wegen, Irrigatie and Assainering, Water Kracht, Constructie burreau (for bridges).
+The department also covers the public works (openbare werken) including afdeling Waterstaat, with afdelingen (afd.) parts: public building (Lands gebouwen), road (Wegen), irrigation (Irrigatie), and sanitation (Assainering), Hydropower (Waterkracht), Constructie burreau (for bridges).
 The department also covers afd.
 Havenwezen (Harbor), afd.
 Electriciteitswezen (Electrical) and afd.
 Luchtvaart (Civil Aviation).

 The regulations issued during the Dutch East Indies era for guidelines in carrying out tasks in the Public Works can be read in "A.W.R".
-1936 B.W.R 1934 and "W.V.O/W.V.V.".
+1936 B.W.R.
+1934 and "W.V.O./W.V.V.".

-Japanese Era
+Japanese period

 After the Dutch surrendered in the Pacific war in 1942, to Japan, the Indonesian area was divided by Japan into three administrative regions, namely Java/Madura, Sumatra and East Indonesia and there was no highest Government Center in Indonesia which controlled the government areas.

 In the field of public works in each of the areas of the Japanese Military Government organization mentioned above, an organization in the Dutch East Indies era was needed and adjusted to the provisions of the Japanese side.
-The head office "V & W". in Bandung was renamed Kotubu Bunsitsu (交通 部分 室).
+The head office "V & W" in Bandung was renamed Kotubu Bunsitsu (交通部分室).
 Since then, the term 'Pekerjaan Oemoem' (PO), 'Oeroesan Pekerdjaan Oemoem' (OPO), 'Pekerjaan Umum' (PU), and doboku (土木) was commonly used.

-Kotubu Bonsitsu in Bandung only has relations with the Government area in Java/Madura, while the relations with outside of Java was not exist.
+Kotubu Bonsitsu in Bandung only has relations with the Government area in Java/Madura, while the relations with outside of Java did not exist.
 Public Works Organizations in the regions and residents generally stand on their own.
 There is some work implementation system that uses the system and the name of the Dutch Indies era, other than Japanese system.